calliope-project/module_hydropower/config/README.md

 # Configuration

-Configuration settings are explained in the schema file.
+Configuration settings are explained in the schema file (`workflow/internal/config.schema.yaml`).
-For general instructions and settings please consult our documentation.